aravindbuddha/CAIRS_Framework/README.md

 	CAIRS.cookie.get( "cookie name" );

-# Get cookie value with a given key
+# Get key value from a cookie
 <a href="#cairs-framework">page top</a>